 Plants & Farm StoriesFeb 2, 2022

-Over the past 40 years, we’ve called the town of Williams home.
+We’re proud to call the town of Williams, Oregon home.
 It’s a special place, nestled in the hills of the Siskiyou Mountains of southern Oregon.
 Our founders spent a great deal of time hiking the surrounding valleys and mountains in search of herbs to responsibly wildcraft, and they biked the winding back roads in search of land to start their farm.

-Since day one, we’ve been committed to doing right from the soil up — from how we harvest herbs in the wild and how we grow them on our own land to how we interact with the flora and fauna that surround us.
+Since day one, we’ve been committed to doing right from the soil up, from how we grow herbs on our Regenerative Organic Certified® farms to how we interact with the flora and fauna that surround us.

 As we’ve grown, we’ve deepened our commitment to protecting the planet and those that call it home.
 Each farming practice and business decision strives to make a positive difference.
 We’re sharing some of the ways we work in balance with nature on our farm.